scerruti/JCoDroneEdu/README.md

 ---

 **Note**: This README will be updated regularly as development progresses.
 Star this repository to stay informed about release announcements and major milestones.

+## Sensor scaling (canonical)

+The project uses a canonical set of conversions for motion sensor data to avoid ambiguity across examples, tests, and the public API.
+These constants live in `DroneSystem.SensorScales`.

+- Accelerometer raw units: encoded as signed 16-bit integers where raw = m/s^2 * 10.
+Convert to m/s^2 by multiplying raw * 0.1 (or use
+	`DroneSystem.SensorScales.ACCEL_RAW_TO_MS2`).
+- To convert to G (approx): divide m/s^2 by 9.80665 (or use `DroneSystem.SensorScales.ACCEL_RAW_TO_G`).
+- Angles: raw protocol values are already in degrees — no centi-degree scaling.

+Please use the constants above for any conversion rather than hard-coded divisors so the behavior stays consistent across the codebase.